You are currently viewing Special Economic Zones in Kenya and Tax

 Enterprises Attraction to Special Economic Zones in Kenya

-Business enterprises world over are attracted to location areas because of various production factors including location advantages.
+Business enterprises the world over are attracted to locate areas because of various production factors, including location advantages.
 The SEZs in Kenya have been set up in areas with location advantages.
-It is anticipated that the enterprises in the SEZs will exploit specific production advantages such as access to raw materials, cheap labour, access to power, access to markets etc.
+It is expected that the enterprises in the SEZs will exploit specific production advantages such as access to raw materials, cheap labour, access to power, access to markets, etc.

-For example, the SEZs that are currently in operation in Nairobi, Mombasa and Kisumu expect to attract business enterprises to utilize the available raw materials such as tea and coffee plus the cheap labour available in Kenya.
-The SEZs in Naivasha is expected to utilize proximity to the electric power from the Olkaria geothermal power plant.
-It is expected that the power will be cheaper due to the proximity to the power generation plant.
+For example, the SEZs that are currently in operation in Nairobi, Mombasa and Kisumu expect to attract business enterprises to use the available raw materials, such as tea and coffee, plus the cheap labour available in Kenya.
+The SEZs in Naivasha are expected to use proximity to the electric power from the Olkaria geothermal power plant.
+It is expected that the power will be cheaper because of the proximity to the power generation plant.

 What Business Can Be Set Up in Special Economic Zones?